2010 Pune bombing: Investigation

 The Maharashtra Police had announced a probe was under way to establish the cause of the explosion, while a Central Bureau of Investigation team was sent from New Delhi to Pune to assist in the investigations.
 Consequently, the entire country was put on high alert, especially Mumbai and Hyderabad.
 After a detailed review of the internal security situation in the wake of the attack, Prime Minister Manmohan Singh directed the Union and Maharashtra governments to take coordinated and effective action to speedily investigate the terror attack.

 Investigation in the blast was carried out by the Maharashtra government's Anti Terrorist Squad, along with the National Investigation Agency in Delhi.
 Maharashtra ATS Chief K P Raghuvanshi is heading the blast probe.
 The agency has crucial closed-circuit television camera (CCTV) footage of the alleged bombers.

 Investigators first focused their attention on the possibility that the attacks were carried out by a Pune jihad cell known to have existed since at least since 2006.
 This came out from the questioning of Mohammad Peerbhoy, an Indian Mujahideen operative held in the course of a national counter-terrorism operation that targeted the Lashkar-linked group in 2008.

 Just moments before the explosion, Paras Rimal, a waiter at the German Bakery had noticed the bag (containing explosives).
 When Paras moved in to investigate the bag, he was called out of the bakery by an unknown motorist who paid him ₹200 to fetch a glass of water.
 Since Paras was away from the blast he sustained mild injuries and has become an important eyewitness for the police.

 Investigators also included other Indian metropolitan cities like Bangalore and Mumbai in the probe.
-Popular destinations where foreigners are often seen are being searched.
-Similarly people who checked in or out of hotels in the surrounding areas are also being tracked down.
-Over 40 people have been arrested during the investigation.
-Among them are four Kashmiris arrested in Hampi, Karnataka.
+Over 40 people were arrested during the investigation, among them four Kashmiris in Hampi, Karnataka.
 Pune police arrested two suspects from Pune's suburbs on 16 February 2010.
 Another two were detained in Aurangabad.

 The Maharashtra Anti-Terrorism Squad (ATS) identified Yasin Bhatkal, believed to be a relative of Indian Mujahideen founder Riyaz Bhatkal, as one of the main conspirators of the blast in a preliminary report submitted to the State Government on 7 April 2010.
 The investigating agency, in its report, has identified four more suspects involved in the blast, including the planters of the bomb – laden bag which went off in the German Bakery.
 Maharashtra home minister R.R.
 Patil told the Legislative Council that the suspects would be arrested in a few days and more details would be disclosed at a later stage.